binxio/aws-login/README.md

 Things might break, are not fully tested, refactoring should happen, features should be added.

-# AWS Role Based Access Wrapper
+# AWS Login for Role Based Access in AWS

 This tool could be used to secure and automate the execution of aws cli.